 There wasn’t anyone else checking in a dorm tryst and so Melika and Todd were able to go straight to the front of the non-existent line.
 The station was held by a heavily bearded senior who beamed when he saw Todd.

-The “American Civil War cosplay” looking RA saw Melika and did a double take.
+The other RA — who looked like he was cosplaying as Ulysses S. Grant — saw Melika and did a double take.
 She was used to the reaction, but Melika was too tired and on edge from the fight and the Orchid to say or do anything about this dude’s rudeness.
-Besides, her initial reaction was almost always to de-escalate a conflict.
 Melika hadn’t hit someone since elementary school, and adrenaline and testosterone were coursing through her system.
 She wanted to get to Todd’s room.
 Melika wanted privacy.
-She wanted to be alone with the one person she’d seen that evening that knew who she was even when her body sent different signals to the less informed and less inclusive around her.
+She wanted to be alone with the one person she’d seen that evening that knew who she was even when her body sent different signals to the less informed and less inclusive.

 “You make a friend tonight, Todd?”